iris-hep/analysis-grand-challenge/workshops/agctools2022/statistical-inference/README.md

 TBD

+For more information, check out the [pyhf user's guide and tutorial][pyhf tutorial].

 ## Distributed inference with pyhf and funcX

 Use pyhf and funcX to perform distributed statistical inference on the probability models of the ATLAS Run 2 search for direct production of electroweakinos [DOI: [10.1140/epjc/s10052-020-8050-3](https://doi.org/10.1140/epjc/s10052-020-8050-3)] [published on HEPData][1Lbb HEPData].